H\"older coverings of sets of small dimension: Covers of small sets by H o lder graphs

 If $t>(d-1)/2$, then it was shown in \cite[Corollary 5.9]{ShmerkinSuomala2017} (see also \cite[Remark 5.10]{ShmerkinSuomala2017}) that $\dir(A)=S^{d-1}$.
 Hence we assume that $t\le (d-1)/2$ for the rest of the proof.

 Given $v\in G(d,1)$, we denote

 Write $G_{\pi/8}(d,1)$ for the lines in $G(d,1)$ making an angle $\ge \pi/8$ with all coordinate hyperplanes (the value $\pi/8$ is not important, any positive number will do).
-Let $\Gamma_0=\{ W_v:v\in G_{\pi/8}(d,1)$.
+Let $\Gamma_0=\{ W_v:v\in G_{\pi/8}(d,1)\}$.
 Further, let $\Gamma$ be the collection of all translations of planes in $\Gamma_0$ which hit the unit cube (this is a family of \emph{affine} subspaces of $\R^{2d}$).

 It easy to check that $\Gamma$ satisfies the assumptions of \cite[Theorem 5.2 and Corollary 5.8]{ShmerkinSuomala2017} (we work with $G_{\pi/8}(d,1)$ instead of $G(d,1)$ to ensure transversality with respect to coordinate hyperplanes).
 Note that, in our case, $m=2$ and $k=d+1$.
-Fix two disjoint dyadic cubes $Q_1,Q_2$ of the same level, such that any line joining a point of $Q_1$ with a point of $Q_2$ makes an angle $\ge \pi/8$ with the coordinate hyperplanes.
+Fix two disjoint dyadic cubes $Q_1,Q_2$ of the same level (the level itself is not important), such that any line joining a point of $Q_1$ with a point of $Q_2$ makes an angle $\ge \pi/8$ with the coordinate hyperplanes.
 Further, let $\gamma>2(d-t)-(d-1)=d+1-2t$.
 By \cite[Corollary 5.8]{ShmerkinSuomala2017} applied to $U=Q_1\times Q_2$, and the definition of the natural measure, almost surely

 Write $A'_n=(A_n\times A_n)\cap (Q_1\times Q_2)$ for simplicity.
 By Fubini's Theorem and \eqref{eq:application-SS}, there is a (random) constant $K>0$ such that